-With YouTube now holding the number two spot among search engines in the world, it’s no wonder marketers are increasingly employing video in their social media content as well as email and website marketing.
+With YouTube now holding the number two spot among search engines globally, it’s no wonder marketers are increasingly employing video in their social media content and email and website marketing.
 Video increases engagement with target audiences.
 The use of video enhances your credibility because you can talk directly to your audiences as you showcase your expertise and explain the intent of the various services you provide.
 Most clients will find it easier to watch you perform a skin treatment or massage versus reading about it.

 In addition to marketing your services, create short how-to videos to help your spa or massage practice come up in search engines to attract potential new clients.
-You could, for example, create a video with tips on stretching or on how to create an ergonomically correct home office environment.
+For example, you could create a video with tips on stretching or on how to create an ergonomically correct home office environment.

-Fortunately it doesn’t cost a lot to create a high quality video these days.
-You can record quality video on your camera or smartphone as well your home video camera.
+Fortunately, it doesn’t cost a lot to create a high-quality video these days.
+You can record quality video on your camera or smartphone as well as your home video camera.

-Whatever videos you create, you can host them on YouTube or Vimeo, another community for storing and distributing video content.
-Also include the URL links from your videos to your website to build traffic and promote your videos in your other social media channels to gain likes and shares to expand your spa or massage practice visibility.
+Whatever videos you create, you can host them on YouTube or Vimeo, another community to store and distribute video content.
+Also, include the URL links from your videos to your website to build traffic and promote your videos in your other social media channels to gain likes and shares to expand your spa or massage practice visibility.

 Shoot in HD with Proper Lighting